markussilvan/mazetool/README.md

 Source is available in git, `nitro.dy.fi:/data/git/playground.git`.
 Install CMake, Rust and Cargo.

+To use rust-analyzer in Vim, rust-src must also be installed and path to it available.
+It may be an issue with older versions, but do `export RUST_SRC_PATH="$(rustc --print sysroot)/lib/rustlib/src/src"` if needed.

 ## Build

 Building is as simple as running `cargo build` anywhere in the source tree.

 ## Running

-Just do `cargo run -- generate 100 40`.
+Just do `cargo run -- generate 99 39`.
-For some reason this uses a lot of stack space, more then expected for this level of recursion.
+This uses a lot of stack space, maybe even more then expected for this level of recursion.

 `RUSTFLAGS="-C link-args=-zstack-size=16000000" cargo run -- generate 100 300 >foo`
-can be used to increase the stack size.
+can be used to run the maze generation with an increase the stack size.

 ## Testing